kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 	// This may be slow for large volumes, but allows mixing privileged and unprivileged Pods sharing the same volume on the same node.
     SELinuxChangePolicyRecursive PodSELinuxChangePolicy = "Recursive"
 	// MountOption mounts all Pod volumes with `-o context` mount option.
 	// This requires all Pods that share the same volume to use the same SELinux label.
-It is not possible to share the same volume among privileged and unprivileged Pods.
+	// It is not possible to share the same volume among privileged and unprivileged Pods.
     SELinuxChangePolicyMountOption PodSELinuxChangePolicy = "MountOption" )
 ```

 #### Conflicts with other Pods

 It is Pod (Deployment, StatefulSet, DaemonSet) author responsibility to set the `SELinuxChangePolicy` and SELinux labels on Pods correctly.
 For example, these cases can happen if they are careless.
-All these cases assume that the volume does support mount with `-o context` and all pods run on the same node and they access the same volume.
+All these cases assume that the volume used in the examples does support mount with `-o context` and all Pods run on the same node, and they access the same volume.

 **Mixing Pods with different SELinux labels**: In both cases we can see that only one of the pods can run and access the volume, but they differ in which Pod it is.
 * Pod A with `SELinuxChangePolicy: Recursive` and label `c1,c2` runs, Pod B with `SELinuxChangePolicy: Recursive` with label `c8,c9` is about to start.
   * This is the behavior before this KEP.
 All files on the volume were relabeled to `c1,c2` when A started.
 When Pod B starts, the container runtime relabels all files on the volume to `c8,c9` and Pod A loses access to data on the volume (i.e. it will get `EPERM` to all OS calls).
 * Pod A with `SELinuxChangePolicy: MountOption` and label `c1,c2` runs, Pod B with `SELinuxChangePolicy: MountOption` with label `c8,c9` is about to start.
   * Kubelet mounted the volume with `-o context=c1,c2` for Pod A. Pod B wants the same volume mounted with `-o context=c8,c9`.
-Pod B will stay in `ContainerCreating` state until Pod A finishes and kubelet unmounts the volume, so it can be re-mounted for Pod B.
+Pod B will stay in `ContainerCreating` state until Pod A finishes and kubelet unmounts the volume, so it can be re-mounted for Pod B. Kubelet will provide an event that describes why Pod B is not running.

 **Mixing different `SELinuxChangePolicy` values**: Only one of Pods can run, all others are stuck `ContainerCreating`: